-Warning: This article contains information that is not suitable for children.
+Warning: This article contains information on a child’stragic reaction to toothpaste and is not suitable for children.

 On April 4, 2019, Monique had taken Denise to the dentist.
 Since the girl had some spots on her teeth, the dental office suggested the MI Paste One brand of medicated toothpaste, saying this should help to strengthen the girl’s tooth enamel.